Platform Usage Contract

 5. PRISMA may erase information of the Customer and personal information of the User Administrators and Users, upon PUC termination, and according to PRISMA’s erasure policy, if it has been impossible to contact the Customer and/or one of their User Administrators.

-6. PRISMA shall share company and personal data of the Customer, their User Administrators and their Users with the respective customers being contractual parties to the Customer.
+6. PRISMA shall share company and personal data of the Customer, their User Administrators and their Users with the respective System Operators being contractual parties to the Customer.
 PRISMA will also share company and personal data (subject to Applicable Regulations) with competent authorities.

-7. PRISMA may disclose data concerning its Customers, User Administrators(s) and their User(s) on the PRISMA Capacity Platform if that data is required for the execution of the related contracts.
+7. While maintaining anonymity, PRISMA may disclose data concerning its Customers, User Administrators(s) and their User(s) on the PRISMA Platform if that data is required for the description of the capacity right.
+Such disclosed data may include the price of the transaction to transfer the capacity right, any special conditions that have been included in the offer or request as well as required data about the concerned TSO and network point.

 2. Without prejudice to Art.
-16 Directive 2009/73/EC, the parties of the PUC agree to treat, subject to the provisions in para.
-4, as confidential all information which they receive in connection with the PUC and the conclusion of contracts on the PRISMA Platform (hereafter named "Confidential Information") and agree not to disclose this information to any third party unless the affected parties of the PUC have previously authorised such action in written form.
+40, Directive (EU) 2024/1788, the parties of the PUC agree to treat, subject to the provisions in Art.22, para.
+4, as confidential all information which they receive in connection with the PUC and the conclusion of contracts on the PRISMA Platform (hereafter named "Confidential Information") and agree not to disclose this information to any third party unless the affected parties of the PUC have previously authorised such action in Written Form.
 It is understood that information already known by the parties of the PUC receiving the information at the time of receipt and which was legally acquired is not Confidential Information.

 3. The parties of the PUC are obliged to use the Confidential Information exclusively for the purpose of fulfilling the aims of this agreement.